 Little did he know how much his efforts in preparing his son for reigning the kingdom would actually prove to become a huge assistance at the most difficult time in Zhu Houcong ‘s first years reigning the entire empire as the Jiajing Emperor (r.
 1521 – 66).

-And little did he know that he would die as a king but ultimately be intered as an emperor, posthumously.
+And little did he know that he would die as a king but ultimately be intered as an emperor, albeit posthumously.

 But how could Zhu Houcong become an emperor when his lineage according to the rites forbade such promotion?

-The Zhengde and 10th Ming emperor died childless in 1521 so the proper approach was to choose the oldest surviving son of the previous and 9th Hongzhi emperor.
+The Zhengde and 10th Ming Emperor died childless in 1521 so the proper approach was to choose the oldest surviving son of the previous and 9th Hongzhi emperor.
 But unfortunately none of the 9th emperor's sons was still alive in 1521.
-The imperial court then decided to go one step further back up the Zhu family lineage to the oldest surviving son of the 8th Chenghua emperor.
+The imperial court then decided to go one step further back up the Zhu family lineage to the oldest surviving son of the 8th Chenghua Emperor.
 This would have been Zhu Yuyuan except that he had just passed away two years earlier in 1519.

 The imperial court therefore decided to elevate the oldest son of Zhu Yuyuan, namely Zhu Houcong, to the 11th Ming emperor, reigning the Ming Jiajing imperial period (r.
 1522 - 1566).